Dropshipping Blogs

 7. Add To Cart (ATC) Rate

-ATC rate shows you the percentage of your store’s visitors who actually added to their cart one or more of your products.
-Suppose your website gets 10,000 unique visitors in a month, and in the same duration, 2,000 items get added to shopping carts, your ATC rate becomes (2000/10,000)*100 = 20%.
+ATC rate shows the percentage of visitors who add products to their cart.
+If your website gets 10,000 unique visitors and 2,000 items are added to carts, your ATC rate is 20%.
+Factors affecting ATC include product images, descriptions, and site design.

-TIP: If ATC equals one-third of CPP, then consider running further tests.
+TIP: If ATC equals one-third of CPP, consider running further tests.

 Stage of Running Ads Campaigns